dibyashreee/End-to-End-Coffee-Shop-Sales-Analysis/README.md

 # ☕ End-to-End Coffee Shop Sales Analysis

-A complete business intelligence project analysing sales performance across a coffee shop chain — from raw transactional data to an interactive dashboard — using SQL, Excel, and Power BI.
+An end-to-end data analytics project analysing sales performance across a coffee shop chain to identify revenue trends, product performance, peak hours, and store-level comparisons — and provide actionable business recommendations.

 ---

 ## 📌 Project Overview

-This project performs an end-to-end sales analysis for a coffee shop chain using real-world transactional data.
-The goal is to uncover actionable insights around revenue trends, product performance, peak hours, and store-level comparisons to support data-driven business decisions.
+Sales performance visibility is critical for any retail food & beverage business.
+Understanding **when customers buy**, **what they buy**, and **which locations perform best** enables smarter staffing, inventory, and marketing decisions.
+This project analyses ~150,000 transactions from a coffee shop chain across six months, using Excel, SQL, and Power BI to surface high-impact insights across time, product, and location dimensions.

 ---